pratap2535/pratap/README.md

 # pratap
-hi this is pratap. welcome to githud
+hi this is pratap. welcome to github profile